MattMattV/my-stars/README.md

 ## PHP

 - [past](https://github.com/paragonie/past) - Platform-Agnostic Security Tokens
-- [thanks](https://github.com/symfony/thanks) - Give thanks (in the form of a GitHub ⭐) to your fellow PHP package maintainers (not limited to Symfony components)!
+- [thanks](https://github.com/symfony/thanks) - Give thanks (in the form of a GitHub ★) to your fellow PHP package maintainers (not limited to Symfony components)!
 - [cakephp-ide-helper](https://github.com/dereuromark/cakephp-ide-helper) - IDE Helper plugin for CakePHP
 - [phpstan](https://github.com/phpstan/phpstan) - PHP Static Analysis Tool - discover bugs in your code without running it!
-- [piwik](https://github.com/piwik/piwik) - Liberating Web Analytics.
+- [matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
 Star us on Github? +1.
-Piwik is the leading open alternative to Google Analytics that gives you full control over your data.
-Piwik lets you easily collect data from websites, apps & the IoT and visualise this data and extract insights.
+Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
+Matomo lets you easily collect data from websites, apps & the IoT and visualise this data and extract insights.
 Privacy is built-in.
 We love Pull Requests!
 - [Faker](https://github.com/fzaninotto/Faker) - Faker is a PHP library that generates fake data for you
 - [enumeration](https://github.com/eloquent/enumeration) - An enumeration implementation for PHP.
 - [prestissimo](https://github.com/hirak/prestissimo) - composer parallel install plugin